hakanrw/hakanrw/README.md

 - my favorite scripting language is javascript 📜
 - i like coding in `.c`, `.js`, `.py`, `.cs`, `.java`, `.rs`, `.kt` and `.sh`
 - my current shell of choice is **fish** 🐟
-- i like open source software 👨‍💻
+- i like free software 👨‍💻